Xboarder56/QRadar-ThreatIntel-Import/README.md

   - AV_Reputation/AV_Reputation.sh

 # Notes
   - As I get more time I will develop addition scripts to parse newer threat feeds.
 If you have a request leave an issue on the repo with a link to the threat feed download and I will see if I can get the time to parse it!

 # Change Log
+01-29-2019 - Created a reference set version of (AV_Reputation) import script.
+This allows for avoiding the deploy changes and provides better performance.
 01-28-2019 - Initial Upload of AV_Reputation (AlienVault) import script.

 # Sources/References